 As we celebrate Thanksgiving with our families and loved ones, let us remember the American sailors who 73 years ago spent their Thanksgiving fighting a Japanese task force off Cape St. George in the Solomon Islands.

-In what could be considered a Thanksgiving miracle, not a single American life was lost — something worth giving thanks for even today.
+In what could be considered a Thanksgiving miracle, not a single American life was lost — something worth giving thanks for still today.

 The Solomon Islands lie to the east of Papua New Guinea and were the site of numerous decisive battles during World War II, including Guadalcanal.
 On Nov.
 1, 1943, the American 3rd Marine Division launched an invasion of Bougainville, some 250 miles southeast of a major Japanese military base at Rabaul, New Britain.

 The Japanese commanders at Rabaul dispatched a five-ship convoy — part of what was known as the Tokyo Express — with additional army troops to reinforce their air base on Buka Island, just north of Bougainville, and evacuate their naval personnel.
 The convoy consisted of two destroyers and three destroyer-transports.